emustudio/emustudio.github.io/artwork/README.md

 mpost logo.mp
 ```

-I wrote a [blogpost](http://www.mojkod.sk/logo-v-metaposte/) about creating the logo, however it's just in Slovak language.
+There is a [blogpost](http://www.mojkod.sk/logo-v-metaposte/) about how emuStudio logo was created, however it's just in Slovak language.

 ## Animated gif of terminal